-The answer to the important question, “Can you use human shampoo on dogs?” is no. Human shampoos remove the acid mantle on dog’s skin, which could lead to skin irritation, dryness, and itchiness.
+The answer to the important question, “Can you use human shampoo on dogs?” or “Is Human shampoo OK for dogs?” is no. You should always use dog shampoo on your dog.

 Dog shampoos have natural formulas to ensure gentleness on a dog’s skin and shiny hair.
 Examples of natural ingredients used in dog shampoo formulations include:

 - Glycerin, which is responsible for replenishing the moisture lost during the washing.
 It helps keep fur shiny and skin well-moisturized